openmpf/openmpf.github.io/docs/docs/CPP-Batch-Component-API.md

 ### Close()

 The component should perform all shutdown operations in the `Close` member function.
-`Close` will be called once by the OpenMPF Component Executable prior to component shutdown.
+This will be executed once by the Component Executable, on component shutdown, usually after the last job.

-This method is called before the component instance is deleted (see [Component Factory Functions](CPP-Batch-Component-API/index.html#component-factory-functions)).
+This function is called before the component instance is deleted (see [Component Factory Functions](CPP-Batch-Component-API/index.html#component-factory-functions)).

 * Function Definition:
 ```c++